Realizing limit cycles in dissipative bosonic systems: Atom-cavity implementation

-In the context of LCs and CTCs found in the atom-cavity platform \cite{Kongkhambut2022}, an important implication of our theory is the possibility of observing LCs even for attractive pump field potentials as demonstrated in Fig.~\ref{fig:2} and the Supplemental Material \cite{suppmat}, which is consistent with the predictions in Ref.~\cite{Gao2023}.
-We now show that this is indeed the case for an atom-cavity system operating in the recoil-resolved or good cavity limit $\kappa \sim \omega_{01}$ \cite{Kessler2014,Klinder2016}.
-The details of the derivation for mapping the atom-cavity Hamiltonian onto the effective model Eq.~\eqref{eq:eom} can be found in the Supplemental Material \cite{suppmat}.
-Here, we will sketch the crucial steps.
+{In the following, we focus on a specific implementation using an atom-cavity setup \cite{Baumann2010, Klinder2015} as sketched in Fig.~\ref{fig:1}(c).
+In the context of LCs and CTCs found in the atom-cavity platform \cite{Kongkhambut2022}, an important implication of our theory is the possibility of observing LCs even for attractive pump field potentials as demonstrated in Fig.~\ref{fig:3}, which is consistent with the predictions in Ref.~\cite{Gao2023}}.
+We now show that this is indeed the case for an atom-cavity system operating in the recoil-resolved or good cavity limit $\kappa \sim \omega_{01}$ \cite{Kessler2014,Klinder2016}. {The details of the derivation for mapping the atom-cavity Hamiltonian onto the effective model Eq.~\eqref{eq:eom} can be found in Appendix \ref{sec:atomcavity}}.
+In what follows, we will simply sketch the crucial steps.
 We start from a two-dimensional many-body Hamiltonian \cite{Ritsch2013,Cosme2019} neglecting both the trapping potential and contact interactions between the atoms.
 A study on the influence of inhomogeneous trapping and short-range interactions on a dissipative time crystal in an atom-cavity system reveals the persistence of the time crystalline phase \cite{Tuquero2022}.
 Next, we expand the atomic field operator in the basis of three momentum excitations of the BEC.
 The first state in the three-level model $|0\rangle$ is represented by the zero-momentum mode $|p_x,p_y\rangle =| 0 , 0 \rangle$ with an energy $E_0=0$.
 The second level $|1\rangle$ is given by the coherent superposition of $|\pm \hbar k ,\pm \hbar k \rangle$ momentum modes with an energy $E_1=2 \hbar \omega_\mathrm{rec}$.
 The third level $|2\rangle$ corresponds to the coherent superposition of the $| 0, \pm 2 \hbar k \rangle $ momentum modes along the cavity axis with an energy $E_2=4 \hbar \omega_\mathrm{rec}$.
 This expansion then leads to the effective three-level model in Fig.~\ref{fig:1}(b).
-After using an $\mathrm{SU}(3)$ representation via the Schwinger boson mapping and adiabatically eliminating the third level, we apply the HP approximation \cite{Wagner1975} to finally obtain the Eqs.
-(2)-(4) in the Supplemental Material \cite{suppmat}.
+Similar models have been recently studied in \cite{Wolf2018,Skulte2021, Kongkhambut2021, Lin2022, Fan2023, Skulte2023, Valencia2023}.
+After using an $\mathrm{SU}(3)$ representation via the Schwinger boson mapping, we apply the HP approximation \cite{Wagner1975} to finally obtain Eq.~\eqref{eq:eom3mode}.